igordon215/JobSearchApp_Frontend/README.md

    npm install
    ```

-3. Set up the backend:
-   - Ensure that the backend server is running and accessible at `http://localhost:8080/api`.
-   - If your backend is running on a different URL, update the `API_URL` constant in the following files:
-     - `src/components/JobForm.tsx`
-     - `src/components/JobList.tsx`
-     - `src/components/JobDetails.tsx`

-4. Start the development server:
+3. Start the development server:
    ```
    npm start
    ```

-5. Open your browser and navigate to `http://localhost:3000` to view the application.
+4. Open your browser and navigate to `http://localhost:3000` to view the application.

+## Backend Configuration

+The backend has been updated to allow CORS requests from the frontend.
+After making changes to the backend:

+1. Restart the backend server:
+   - If you're using Maven, run:
+     ```
+     ./mvnw
+     ```
+   - If you're using Gradle, run:
+     ```
+     ./gradlew bootRun
+     ```

+2. Once the backend server has restarted, refresh your frontend application in the browser.

+3. Try creating a new job application.
+If you encounter any issues, check the browser console for error messages and ensure that the backend server is running correctly.

 ## Features